anvlkv/a-nvlkv-xyz/content/_index.md

 {% end %}

-## Recent projects
+### Recent projects

+While some may describe me as ridiculously fast, my personal experience reveals systematic planning, drafting, and experimentation.
+I approach each project with a keen eye for detail at the right moments, ensuring I don't become attached to unnecessary elements or traits.

 {% heroCard(href="/portfolio/polymathic") %}

   ##### polymathic

-  Crafting a Zola theme for effective presentation, with information architecture and accessibility in mind
+  Crafting a Zola theme with a strong focus on effective presentation, underpinned by thoughtful information architecture and accessibility.

 {% end %}